 After working for a time, Petrus Noyen and the Brothers turned a classroom into a house that had just been built.
 Posteriorly, the Brothers continued the construction work, meanwhile Noyen began to travel to explore the western region of Flores.
 First, he traveled to Aimere, then to Bajawa and finally to Boawae to visit schools.
 There he baptized the school children who had already been prepared by the school teachers.
-It was for the first time that they received a visit from a Catholic priest46.
+It was for the first time that they received a visit from a Catholic priest.
+46

-The following month (November 1915), Petrus Noyen visited Ruteng and Timor.
+The following month (November 1915), Petrus Noven visited Ruteng and Timor.
 He took the following route: riding to Maumere via Lela and from there to Reo by ship.
 He baptized 3 children in Reo on 17 November 1915.
 They were descendants from Menado, Maumere and Larantuka.
 Departing from Reo, he continued to Labuan Bajo and Ruteng.
 In Ruteng, he baptized 26 school children from 20 different villages.
 Among the baptized was the child of Naidju Kainde, a Menadonese who was the headmaster there, and there was also another child, that of another Menado teacher.
 In Labuan Bajo, he had time to celebrate the sacraments with Catholics from Larantuka who worked there as pearl divers.
 He celebrated the eucharist with them and baptized their children, both those who had attended school and those who were still very young.
 Baptism of children also took place in Ruteng.
 The baptized were school children who had been prepared by the school teachers there.
 When he returned to Maumere on 16 December (1915), he took with him 8 children to study at the standaardsschool in Lela.
 However, 3 of them soon returned to Manggarai.
 From Maumere, he continued his journey to Larantuka from where he took another boat going to Atapupu.
-After spending some time in Timor, Noven returned to Ndona, where he baptized 20 school children on 15 January 1917.
-The children were prepared by the teacher B. de Rosari (Iku).
-Though the baptized children attended school in Ndona, they were not native to that place.
-In all of his travels, Noyen always
+After spending some time

-^{1102-1103, 1104;} K. STEENBRINK, Catholics in Indonesia.
-A Documented History, 100, 102, 114; J. BETTRAY, Sejarah Gereja Katolik di Wilayah Keuskupan Ruteng [History of the Catholic Church in the Diocese of Ruteng], in: P.M.
-MARTINUS MUSKENS (ed.), Sejarah Gereja Katolik Indonesia: Wilayah-wilayah Keuskupan dan Majelis Agung Waligereja Indonesia [History of the Catholic Church in Indonesia: The Dioceses and the Indonesan Bishops Conference], vol. 3, Jakarta, Dokumen Penerangan Kantor Waligereja Indonesia, 1974, 1255; K. PISKATY - J. ANTONIUS RIBERU (ed.), Nusa Tenggara.
+P. Laan, Sejarah Gereja Katolik di Wilayah Keushupan Agung Ende dan Keushupan Larantuka [History of the Catholic Church in the Archdiocese of Ende and the Diocese of Larantuka], in: P.M.
+Martinus Muskens (ed.), Sejarah Gereja Katolik Indonesia: Wilayah-wilayah Keushupan dan Majelis Agung Waligereja Indonesia [History of the Catholic Church in Indonesia: The Dioceses and the Indonesan Bishops Conference], vol. 3, Jakarta, Dokumen Penerangan Kantor Waligereja Indonesia, 1974, 1102-1103, 1104; K. Steenbrink, Catholics in Indonesia.
+A Documented History, 100, 102, 114; J. Bettray, Sejarah Gereja Katolik di Wilayah Keushupan Ruteng [History of the Catholic Church in the Diocese of Ruteng], in: P.M.
+Martinus Muskens (ed.), Sejarah Gereja Katolik Indonesia: Wilayah-wilayah Keushupan dan Majelis Agung Waligereja Indonesia [History of the Catholic Church in Indonesia: The Dioceses and the Indonesan Bishops Conference], vol. 3, Jakarta, Dokumen Penerangan Kantor Waligereja Indonesia, 1974, 1255; K. Piskaty - J. Antonius Riberu (ed.), Nusa Tenggara.
 50 Jahre Steyler Missionare in Indonesien, 32.